intel/QAT_Engine/docs/config_options.md

    the default which is now "qatengine" (previously it was "qat").
 This option can be used to set engine id as "qat" for application that still uses older engine id within the application(disabled by default).

---enable-qat_hw_multi_thread
-    Enable an alternative way of managing within userspace the pinned contiguous memory allocated by the qat_contig_mem driver.
-This alternative method will give improved performance in a multi-threaded environment by making the slab pools thread local to avoid locking between threads.
-    Although this can give better performance there are several drawbacks such as the memory slabs will be utilized less efficiently, and you cannot allocate in one thread and free in another thread.
-Running in this mode also does not support processes that fork (disabled by default).

 --enable-qat_plock
     Enables Plock optimization within QAT Engine which is an alternative to